UniMath/agda-unimath/src/metric-spaces/precomplete-short-maps-pseudometric-spaces.lagda.md

    C P ------> M
 ```

-Compositions of short maps preserves precomplete short maps: if `f : P → M` is
+Composition of short maps preserves precomplete short maps: if `f : P → M` is
 **precomplete**,

 - for any pseudometric space `Q` and short map `h : Q → P`, `f ∘ h : Q → M` is